jottinger/adventofcode2022/README.md

 in Kotlin, right? - but that's the *fastest* solution I could think of to write.
 I want to figure out how to collect groups of elements by index in Kotlin; that would have made the solution *much* cleaner.

+### <a name="day04">Day 04</a>

+Probably the easiest one so far, but I think part of that is because I'm getting the hang of how the puzzles are constructed.
+Part 1 and Part 2 were really similar, and could have been parameterized with an activator function, but eh, copy and paste was faster.